 Each year we implement energy efficiency and greenhouse gas reduction projects to drive performance to our 2020 greenhouse gas reduction goal.
-In 2017 alone, our execution of 63 greenhouse gas emissions-reductions projects across the company will reduce annual emissions by approximately 4,077 MTCO2e; these projects have an average payback between 3 and 5 years.
+In 2018 alone, our execution of 78 greenhouse gas emissions-reductions projects for energy efficiency related to building services will reduce annual emissions by approximately 6,716 MTCO2e; these projects have a payback period of 1.9 years.
 Examples of these projects include HVAC replacements, LED lighting upgrades, building controls systems, and installations of variable frequency drives on motors and pumps.
 For example, a LED lighting upgrade project at our Warner Robins facility reduced 192 MTCO2e, had a simple payback of 3.4 years and reduces operational costs by \$38,000 annually.